AquaD3mn/AquaD3mn/README.md

 - LinkedIn: [It's my Space](https://linkedin.com/in/josy-georgi)

 ## ⚡ Fun Fact
-Did you know that the first computer virus was created in 1983?
-It was called "Elk Cloner" and infected Apple II systems!
+Did you know that the first computer bug was an actual insect?
+In 1947, a team of engineers found a moth stuck in one of the relays of the Harvard Mark II computer!

 ## ✨ More
 It's just the start, something is cooking!